Doctor insights on:

 Is it wise to walk for 30 minutes a day/5 days a week, 6 months after a total knee replacement surgery?

-- How long will you be on pain medication after total hip replacement?
+- Can you sleep on your side after total knee replacement?

 - Can you run after knee replacement surgery?